 - Show sort selector: This is enabled by default.
 You can toggle this off to hide the sort selector from the search results overlay if you don’t want users to select how they want the results shown to be ordered.

-- Enable infinite scroll: This is also enabled by default.
-When enabled, as the user scrolls down to the end of the visible list of search results, more results are loaded and displayed.
+- Enable infinite scroll: This is enabled by default.
+When active, more results are loaded and displayed as the user scrolls down to the end of the visible list of search results.
 You can toggle this off to disable that behavior.

 The available filters are: